-With crisp air, bright blue skies and spectacular colourful foliage, autumn may be the ultimate season for outdoor adventures in Canada’s capital.
+With crisp air, bright blue skies and spectacular colourful foliage, autumn may be the ultimate season for outdoor adventures in Ottawa.
 The region boasts easy access to fresh air options for everyone from adrenaline junkies to nature-loving families.
-Clear your schedule for some of these outdoor adventures and activities in the Ottawa area this fall.
+Clear your schedule for some of these outdoor adventures and activities in Canada’s capital this fall.

 Ziplines, caves and coasters

 You can experience Canadian wilderness from all angles just over a half hour’s drive from downtown Ottawa in Gatineau, Québec.
 Four-season recreational centres such as Arbraska Laflèche offer a range of options for all ages and levels: colourful nature trails for hiking, an aerial park for kids, as well as more challenging options for adults including ziplining through the treetops, walking over suspended bridges, and exploring underground caves.
 Guided night treks are also available!

 Camp Fortune, a four-season activity centre in Gatineau Park, is also known for its aerial park activities (ziplines, bridges and tightropes).
 But this hilly spot also offers challenging mountain biking and hiking, plus its latest attraction, a thrilling mountain pipe coaster.
 Enjoy a scenic chairlift ride up to the top, board your own “toboggan” and zoom down the monorail track through the forest at speeds of up to 40 km/h (25 mph)!